Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Grade 5 syndrome- a condition whereby a person can hold 2 or more opposing world views and not be able to see or understand the distinct differences.

 Gratuity- a gift of money, over and above payment due for service, as to a waiter or bellhop; tip.
 Something given without claim or demand.
-Bonus.
+Bonus, perk, fringe benefit, award, gift.

 Gregarious- outgoing, social, affable.